 Another shot of the turtle coming out of its’ shell as we walked further past it

-Jay B. Starkey is a great place for everyone, due to the variety of trails and activities available within the property.
+Jay B. Starkey is a great place for everyone, due to the variety of trails and activities available within the grounds.
 You can spend a few hours or a whole day here.
 Trail length varies depending on your skill level with part, half or all day trails available.
 You also have the option of enjoying a leisurely ride on the paved 6.7 mile (out and back) bike trail, which is also great for walkers.
+Read more about the bike trail.
 Additional activities within the park include: equestrian trails, picnic tables, primitive camping, and fishing.

 *Bring with plenty of water.
 There are no drinking stations near the trails.
 You will see many warning signs, such as the one posted below.
 In fact, I have never seen so many warning signs!

 *Bring your camera!
 You may come across many different types of wildlife, including gopher tortoises, rare birds, armadillos, and more!